-$$\frac{D\Phi{\rm B}(t)}{Dt} = 0. \tag{184}$$ It is intuitively useful to consider a bundle of magnetic field lines.
+$$\frac{D\Phi{\rm B}(t)}{Dt} = 0. \tag{182}$$ It is intuitively useful to consider a bundle of magnetic field lines.
 Since $\nabla \cdot \mathbf{B} = 0$ , field lines never end or start at any point, but they either extend to infinity or form closed loops.
 One can follow such lines either until they close or to infinity, and divide space into a collection of flux bundles.
 These flux bundles move as if they are "frozen" in the fluid.
 If two fluid elements are connected by a field line, they will always remain connected by a field line in the limit of ideal MHD.
 The induction equation is the one that describes how such bundles move with the flow.
-When the conductivity is finite, (184) does not hold.
-In this case, an extra term will describe the "diffusion" of magnetic field due to the
+When the conductivity is finite, (182) does not hold.
+In this case, an extra term will describe the "diffusion" of magnetic field due to the finite conductivity of the fluid.
+Field lines "diffuse" out of flux bundles, and flux bundles cannot be labeled in a time-independent way anymore.
+If two fluid elements are connected by a field line at a certain time, it is not true anymore that they will always remain connected by a field line.
+This allows the topology of magnetic field to change in ways that are not possible in ideal MHD, and this is related to the phenomenon of magnetic reconnection.
+In astrophysics, the conductivity is high enough that intuition based on ideal MHD is often useful as a first step, but there are processes in which magnetic diffusion plays an important role, for example magnetic reconnection processes are believed to be behind the sudden releases of energy during solar flares.
+2.4 Magnetic field amplification According to equation (164), if B is zero everywhere at the beginning, it will always remain zero.
+What if there is a small magnetic field at the